Usmankhan6009/CryptoPredictor/README.md

 # CryptoPredictor
-A Crypto prediction machine learning model to predict future cryptocurrency trends
+A machine learning model to predict future cryptocurrency trends